Wednesday, October 15, 2025

 I have been thinking a lot about my family history collection - photos, documents, on-line postings.

-My computer crashed weeks ago and after my Wizard Grandson replaced the hard drive he was able to return almost everything to its original order.
+My computer crashed weeks ago and after my Tech Wizard (Grandson) replaced the hard drive he was able to return almost everything to its original order.
 I lost some important things and some that were kept just because there was a place to dump them.

 What I don't have back is my Legacy genealogy software.
 It has been a wonderful software to use, but the company was sold in recent years and the website has changed a lot.
 My wizard is coming this week to put that back together.
 In the meantime, my thinking is about using alternative ways to make useful these collected records.